Many people get a bit confused with this part of the plan, but it’s really easy.

-Click the + button next to Domains and that will give you a drop down with a big green button to the right that say MANAGE DNS.
+Click the + button next to Domains and that will give you a drop-down with a big green button to the right that says MANAGE DNS.
 Click it.

 Paste those two capitalized Nameservers that you got from Hostgator and click save.

-If you don’t see ‘custom’ then click Add Nameserves and do the same as above.
+If you don’t see ‘custom’ then click Add Nameservers and do the same as above.

 OK, you’re done!

 Your Domain name should now be pointing to your hosting account.
 This means we’re ready to install WordPress!

 Sometimes it takes a small amount of time for the Nameservers to ‘marry up’, but on most occasions, it only takes a few minutes.
 At the worst, a few hours.
 Many times it’s instant.

 The next step, installing WordPress, is also easy and won’t take longer than making a cup of tea.

 So, if you’re ready, we’ll move on to the next post.
 Installing WordPress.